praveenbm5/SmartVaults/README.md

 3. When `m private-keys` are presumably used by an adversary to unlock-and-spend from your Smart Vault™ locked with `n private-keys`, you can use any `m+1 private-keys upto n` to override the malicious unlock-and-spend attempt and recover your Bitcoin before the preset delay expires i.e. `m-to-n of n`.
 (Assuming all private-keys have equal priority.)
 4. Stealing becomes impossible unless adversaries have all the `n private-keys`.
 5. Can be customized to allow some private-keys and combinations to override other private-keys and combinations.
-6. Uses simple yet powerful Zero-Knowledge Proofs to determine which private-keys and combinations take precedence over other private-keys and combinations.
+6. Use simple yet powerful Zero-Knowledge Proofs to determine which private-keys and combinations take precedence over other private-keys and combinations.
 7. Protects against hacks, social engineering, insider fraud, etc.
 8. Optional on-chain “Out of Band” Authentication & Autherization with Hardware Tokens (proprietary technology).